GPL/ASL/BSD License Misconceptions and MySQL

 So, a change of license would benefit only those who want to produce and sell a modified version of MySQL and sell it without the obligation to give away the source code.

-8 comments on “GPL/ASL/BSD License Misconceptions and MySQL”
+8 Responses to “GPL/ASL/BSD License Misconceptions and MySQL”

 Leave a Reply